acl-dev/libnio/README.md

 ## 2. Examples

-Below is server example using libnio:
+Below are server and client examples using libnio:

 ### 2.1.
 Server example